epiphone/express-openapi-typer/README.md

 ### Access OpenAPI schema type from a runtime value

-It can be useful to instantiate the OpenAPI schema as a runtime value instead of a plain type.
+It can be useful to instantiate the OpenAPI schema as a runtime value instead of just defining a type.
 For example when serving the schema as documentation or handling validation we need to access the schema at runtime.
-In cases like these combine `typeof` and [`as const`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions) to access the schema type:
+In cases like these combine `typeof` and [`as const`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions) to access the schema value's type:

 ```typescript
 const petStoreSchema = {